phuoctung28/EmployeeManagement/README.md

         printf("\n4.
 Find employees information");
         printf("\n5.
 Write employees's information to file");
         printf("\n6.
 Exit");
- *Unresolved problems: - First time using file technique so execution doesn't smooth like I thoughted.
+ *Unresolved problems:- First time using file technique so execution doesn't smooth like I thoughted.
                       - Need to add more clear screen to make it more clarify.
                       - Clean code.
 How to name a variable.
                       - How to use pointer in the rightways.